design-automation/mobius-mooc-generator/test/input/Course/w1/s1/u1/_plain_text.md

 ~~~~~~~~~~~~~~~~~~~~~

-Youc an add extra attribute to your html like this. {: aaa=bbb }
+You can add extra attribute to your html like this. {: aaa=bbb }

 # COMPONENT ==========
 {: